msalemor/llm-use-cases/cost-savings.md

 ### 3.6 Monitor the Completions

-- Every Completion return the usage information.
+- Every Completion returns the usage information.
 - Add tooling in your application to keep track of this usage.